lehadnk/translation-merge-tool/README.md

 1. Place your username under I18N_MRG_BITBUCKET_USERNAME env variable: `export I18N_MRG_BITBUCKET_USERNAME=<username>`
 2. Place your password under I18N_MRG_BITBUCKET_PASSWORD env variable: `export I18N_MRG_BITBUCKET_PASSWORD=<password>`

-#How to add it to the project
+# How to add it to the project
-First, you need create `.translate-config.json` configuration file under the project's root.
-An example contents of config file you can always get here:
+First, you need to create a`.translate-config.json` configuration file under the project's root.
+Example contents of the config file:
 ```
 {
   "configVersion": "1.1.13",